-The ELS (Electronic Shelf Label) with ePaper technology will also be used in the Pick by ePaper picking in the warehouse as auxiliary technology.
-The displays are supplied with small long-term batteries and are operated without cabling by LUCA-Server are being driven.
+ELS (Electronic Shelf Label) with ePaper technology are also used as auxiliary technology for pick-by-ePaper picking in the warehouse.
+The displays are supplied with small long-life batteries and are operated without cabling from LUCA-Server ...to the control room.

-The ePaper displays are NOT suitable as a replacement for Pick-by-Light.
-The speed of the update depends on the size of the displays, and ranges from 5 to 40 seconds.
-The flashing LED (green) can be activated in approx. one second.
-For this reason, ePaper displays are used for static marking of storage locations, SET formation and as a replacement for paper labels.
-The sequence wagons in the automotive industry are marked with ePaper displays instead of paper lists. ePaper is only conditionally suitable as an order picking system.
+The ePaper Displays are NOT a replacement for Pick-by-Light suitable.
+The speed of the update depends on the size of the displays and ranges from 5 to 40 seconds.
+The flashing LED (green) can be activated in about one second.
+For this reason, the ePaper displays are used for static marking of storage locations, for SET formation and as a replacement for paper labels.
+The sequence cars in the automotive industry are marked with the ePaper-Displays instead of paper lists.
+As a picking system, ePaper is only conditionally suitable.

-The communication between the display LUCA-Serverand the individual displays takes place bidirectionally via the transceivers.
-Depending on the warehouse layout, a transceiver must be positioned every approx. 24 meters to supply all displays with data.
+Communication between the LUCA-Server and the individual displays is bidirectional via the transceivers.
+Depending on the warehouse layout, a transceiver must be positioned every 24 meters or so to supply all displays with data.
 The transceivers are supplied with data and power via the POE network without additional power supplies.
-The installation is very simple and can partly be done on site.
+The installation is very simple and can partly be done by the customer.

-The ePaper technology is very well known from the eBooks.
+The ePaper technology is very well known from eBooks.
 The ESL (Electronic Shelf Labels) have conquered the big supermarket chains.
-The information on the ePaper display is updated using the battery power.
-After the update, the display no longer needs power to display the information.
-The content of the advertisement can be freely designed.
-The control is carried out via the central LUCA-Server.
+The information on the ePaper display is updated with the help of battery power.
+After the update, the display does not need any more power to show the information.
+The content of the display can be freely designed.
+It is controlled via the central LUCA-Server.